ItalyPaleAle/svelte-spa-router/Advanced Usage.md

 The pre-condition functions receive a dictionary `detail` with the same structure as the `routeLoaded` event:

+- `detail.route`: the route that was matched, exactly as defined in the route definition object
 - `detail.component`: the Svelte component that is being evaluated (this is a JavaScript function)
 - `detail.name`: name of the Svelte component (a string)
 - `detail.location`: the current path (just like the `$location` readable store)